MartinPankraz/sap-hacker-in-a-day/student/quest1b.md

 [ < Quest 1 ](quest1.md) - **[🏠Home](../README.md)**

+> [!CAUTION]
+> Don't continue here if you are part of a guided workshop.
+The following steps are meant for hackers without pre-prepared setups!
+If you landed here by mistake go back to [quest1](quest1.md) or the [main page](../README.md).

 In case corporate policies or any other reason prevent your from installing the required tools on your local machine, you can use:

 * Local virtual machines (embedded in your physical device)